 Everyone needs a plan

 Every organization should have an ongoing plan for continuous improvement.
 In a competitive environment, any chance to improve upon a process can provide the edge a company needs to survive—and ultimately thrive.
-A good Business Process Review template is a valuable first step in that plan.
+A good Business Process Review (BPR) template is a valuable first step in that plan.

 When should you conduct a Business Process Review?

 To keep things simple, let’s discuss two different business scenarios in which a BPR would be helpful.

 Scenario 1: Your Company is in the market for a new Enterprise Resource Planning (ERP) solution.When looking for an ERP package that fits your needs, you must first gather as much information as possible to realize what those needs are.
 A detailed Business Process Review would give clarity to the requirements of each department in the organization, along with identifying the integration between departments.
 Any ERP solution you choose should not only fit your current processes, but more importantly it should enhance and improve those processes.